 When can in-resident room or in-apartment visits occur?

-Eligible family visitors are allowed to enter the building during designated times each day when staff are available to screen visitors, typically between 10 am and 6 pm.
-They may stay as long as the resident would like them to, though we kindly ask that all family visitors exit the residence by 8 pm.
-For visits outside these specified hours, accommodations can be made with advance notice.
+Eligible family visitors are encouraged to enter the building during designated times each day when staff are available to screen visitors.
+They may stay as long as the resident wants.
+Visits outside these regular hours can be made with advance notice.

 Will family visitors undergo screening?

-Eligible family visitors must confirm their vaccination status including date of their final dose of the COVID-19 vaccine in order to be allowed in the building for in-room and in-apartment visits.
-This must be confirmed at every visit, no exceptions.
+Eligible family visitors must confirm their vaccination status including date of their final dose of the COVID-19 vaccine.
 Eligible family visitors must also pass a temperature check and screening questionnaire at the start of the visit.
 Family visitors must fit the following criteria to be able to visit:

 - Do not feel ill